 The restaurant scene is changing rapidly.
-Closures are beginning to ramp up.
+Closures are ramping up.
 We’re tracking them while interviewing the chef-owners behind the decisions.
 We’ll modify this list routinely with more insights, updates, and maybe even some hopeful news along the way.

 True Bistro, Teele Square